American Underdog

 American Underdog is a 2021 American biographical sports film about National Football League (NFL) quarterback Kurt Warner.
 Directed by Andrew and Jon Erwin, the film follows Warner's journey as an undrafted player who ascended to winning Super Bowl XXXIV.
 It stars Zachary Levi as Warner, alongside Anna Paquin as his wife Brenda and Dennis Quaid as his head coach Dick Vermeil.

 The film was released theatrically in the United States on December 25, 2021, by Lionsgate.
-It received mostly positive reviews from critics and grossed over $26 million.
+It received mostly positive reviews from critics but was a box-office bomb.
 American Underdog was nominated for the GMA Dove Award for Inspirational Film/Series of the Year at the 2022 GMA Dove Awards.

 Plot

 A young Kurt Warner watches Super Bowl XIX.
-He then makes a lifelong commitment to becoming a Super Bowl and MVP quarterback.
+He then makes a commitment to become a Super Bowl and MVP quarterback.

 Several years later, Kurt is playing his fifth year for the University of Northern Iowa (UNI) Panthers with coach Terry Allen, and nothing is going Warner's way.
 Allen threatens to bench him after repeatedly not heeding his coaching, which would effectively end Warner's NFL dream.
 After a brutal practice following the coach's orders, Kurt continues to be the starter and his numbers climb to where he could have a chance at the Draft.

 Meanwhile, Kurt becomes interested in a woman he sees dancing at a country bar, so decides to learn how to dance to impress her.
-Brenda is a single mom with two kids and is a nursing student who is struggling financially.
+Brenda is a single mom with two kids, Zack & Jesse, and is a nursing student who is struggling financially.
 Even though she doesn't think it will work out, Kurt is persistent, walking three miles to her house to get her number.
 He finds out she was a Marine corporal.
 Kurt instantly bonds with her disabled son, convincing her they should be together.

 With his last season of college football over, Kurt anxiously awaits the draft.
 He doesn't get picked and wonders why God gave him a dream that he would never obtain.
 Later, the Green Bay Packers give him the chance to try out, but it goes badly and Kurt goes home dejected.
 Becoming homeless, he moves into Brenda's basement.
 He takes a job at a Hy-Vee grocery store, working nights stocking shelves.
 He discovers success is not found on the football field, but how one acts when confronted with disappointment.

 Brenda's parents sell the house and move to another state, putting them in a tough situation, and the couple continue to struggle.
 At one point, their car runs out of gas and Kurt walks several miles in the snow to get gas.

 Kurt gets approached by Jim Foster, who offers him the quarterback position for the Arena Football League's Iowa Barnstormers.
 Kurt agrees after discovering no one in the NFL is interested in him.